Installing CMake#

 Your CMake version should be newer than your compiler.
-It should be newer than the libraries you are using (especially Boost).
+It should be newer than the libraries you are using.
 New versions work better for everyone.

 Ordered by author preference: